 For more information on this period area before you arrive, there are two great books available: Sigard Olson's The Lonely Land and Canoeing the Churchill by Greg Marchildon and Sid Robinson.

-$1295.00 Canadian These prices are in Canadian dollars and are subject to GST.
+2020 Special Rate: $995.00 Canadian per person.
+Prices are in Canadian dollars and are subject to GST.

 Arrive in Missinipe, Saskatchewan, either by commercial plane, bus or car.
 If you are arriving in La Ronge by public transportation we will meet you and transport you to Missinipe.
 Preferably arrive by late afternoon.
 You will meet with your guide in the evening to discuss the trip.
 Your guide will give you a waterproof canoe barrel to put your gear into.
 We will supply accommodations for the night for you at our base in Missinipe.

 After breakfast (on us) you and your guides haul your gear down to the docks.
 From here you will start your canoe adventure.
 This day you will paddle through a maze of islands on Otter Lake.
 Your camping spot will be in a secluded channel near the far end of the lake.

 This day you will get to see Robertson Falls and Twin Falls.
 These are two of the three falls that drain Otter Lake – part of the Churchill River.
 This night you will camp at another secluded spot on Otter Lake.

 The rock paintings in Rattler Bay will be the highlight of this day.
 After that you’ve got a short portage of about 250 metres (where you carry your gear and the canoes between two lakes) to get to Ducker Lake.
 There is a great lunch spot on Ducker Lake.
 Then you need to portage again (about 100 metres) to get to French Lake.
 There is a great place to spend night on French Lake.